Michael Green MBACP, UKCP Reg.

-I have an honorary PhD from City University London, an MA, a Diploma in Psychotherapy and Counselling from Regent's College and an Advanced Diploma in Integrative Psychotherapy.
+I have an honorary PhD from City University London, an MA, a Diploma in Psychotherapy and Counselling from Regent's University and an Advanced Diploma in Integrative Psychotherapy.
 I am UKCP Registered and a member of the British Association of Counselling and Psychotherapy (BACP) which is the largest professional body for counselling and psychotherapy in the UK.
 I am bound by the ethics and standards of both organisations.

 I began my training at the Tavistock and Portman NHS Trust and completed the Foundation Course and Introductory Lectures at the Institute of Psychoanalysis.